yogeshd21/Audience-Measurement-Using-Digital-Video-Watermarking-and-Sentimental-Analysis/README.md

 # Audience-Measurement-Using-Digital-Video-Watermarking-and-Sentimental-Analysis

-Description:
-The system developed by the entertainment industry to provide the users with required services also includes the TRP system.
-Considering working upon the same lines our model provides a more efficient system to analyze the audience watching television and thus providing them with the right content and right amount of content.
-The system considers viewership of a channel based on various factors like the frames extracted from video watermarked frames, emotion recognition of the viewer, age and gender recognition of the viewer and based on all this data the viewed content of the specific set of users will be modified.
-Thus, giving a value to the investment made for the channels by the users as well as respecting the time-based constraint.
-This system will also provide a higher security to the overall system and will maintain the integrity of the system.
-Based on the complete data collected from the users, then accordingly services will be provided thereby making an effective and positive use of the user data and technology.

-A detailed description is available on https://github.com/bumblebee26/TV-audience-measurement-and-Sentiment-Analysis

-# TV audience measurement and Sentiment Analysis
 A smart system which measures the television audience as well as provides valuable insights about the viewers to the channel providers.

 **Features**